MandarinConLaBarba/angular-api-auth-example/README.md

 ### Start the UI

-If you haven't already, install bower && component globally:
+If you haven't already, install bower and component globally:

 ```
 $ npm install -g bower